 - Unique Value: For every unique value in a specified field or fields, a unique tile is assigned.

 - Manual Tile: The user can specify the Cutoff Values for the tiles by typing the lower value for each range on a separate line.
-For example, Entering 2, 4, 6, and 8 on different lines results in 5 tiles: below 2, 2-4, 4-6, 6-8, and 8 and above.

 Use the management buttons to control layer order and appearance.